 A Look Into The Greatest Trading Post in Texas

-El Paso Saddleblanket Company has been around for nearly 50 years and I couldn't think of a better way to introduce the Owners & Founders, Dusty & Bonnie Henson (if you don't know them already), and introduce the company itself than to rehash this article written back in 2011.
+El Paso Saddleblanket Company has been around for over 50 years and I couldn't think of a better way to introduce the Owners & Founders, Dusty & Bonnie Henson (if you don't know them already), and introduce the company itself than to rehash this article written back in 2011.
 It truly speaks to the character, vibes, and nostalgia that has built this company and runs deep in its veins.
 Though the 3-acre Trading Post is no longer there, the "Wholesale Only" Showroom and Warehouse located at 6935 Commerce Ave.
 El Paso, TX is operating effortlessly.
 I hope you enjoy the read!

 Original Article Dated June 2011